virteal/l8/README.md

-    .state              -- return state of task, I->[Q|R]*->C/E/D .raise( error )     -- raise an error in task .spawn( block )     -- starts a new sub task .queue( block )     -- schedule a new sub task .cancel             -- cancel task & its sub tasks, brutal .stop               -- gentle cancel
+    .state              -- return state of task, I->[Q|R]*->C/E/D .raise( error )     -- raise an error in task .spawn( block )     -- starts a new sub task .cancel             -- cancel task & its sub tasks, brutal .stop               -- gentle cancel
     .timeout( milli )   -- cancel task if not done in time